ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

    * |history back| *History Back*: EIC window display history is recorded.
 Clicking this button will display the previous state of the window.

    * |history forward| *History Forward*: EIC window display history is recorded.
-Clicking this button will display the next state of the window if available.
+Clicking this button will display the next state of the window, if available.

    * |save eic image to pdf| *Save EIC Image to PDF File*: Saves the current EIC window display in a PDF file.